karmaniverous/npm-package-template-ts/README.md

 # TypeScript NPM Package Template

-<span style="color: darkBlue;">**Writing great TypeScript is only half the battle!**</span> You also need to instrument it, format it, lint it, test it, bundle it, document it, and publish it!
+**Writing great TypeScript is only half the battle!** You also need to instrument it, format it, lint it, test it, bundle it, document it, and publish it!

 Getting all of these pieces to work gracefully together is not trivial.